-Research conducted in the recent past has showed that illustrations do help the students to learn faster and enhances their understanding.
+Research conducted in the recent past has shown that illustrations do help the students to learn faster and enhance their understanding.
 Recent studies conducted intensely support this assertion.
-Most of us might be never forget the pictorial books that we loved as children.
+Most of us might never forget the pictorial books that we loved as children.
 These colourful pictorial books definitely played their role in our overall intellectual development and learning processes.
 There are various benefits that illustrations offer us.
-They help to motivate the reader, improve creativity and nurtures aesthetic appreciation.
+They help to motivate the reader, improve creativity and nurture aesthetic appreciation.
 Picture illustrations express the story in a better way, both verbally and visually.
 These pictures are deceptive in nature; it clearly illustrates what is stated in the text.

 The selection of good quality illustrative books is the most important part of the learning process.
 Adults should select beautifully illustrated books with a good story and plot where children can understand the basic concept easily.
 The books should have an element of surprise in them and should introduce the child to new concepts and ideas.
 The book needs to be robust with pages that are thick enough to flip without tearing.
 Teachers or parents should have a look at the book first to see if it’s appropriate for children.

 Below are discussed some of the reasons why you need good illustrations

 Reason #1: Illustrations help in early stages of Education

 Different kinds of illustrations and figures are used for learning in the early stages of human life.
 As the child begins its learning process, it begins to perceive the world around it abstractly.
 It is always curious to study the surroundings and this is where illustrated books fall into place and aid the child to learn new things.
 The teacher uses the help of Illustrations to instruct the children and improve their imagination.
 There is the necessity of good illustrations for children’s books, as it aids them in associating words with things.
 They should be exclusively designed in order to fascinate the children and hold onto their imagination.